bespalovdn/functional-streams/README.md

 fnA flatMap (_ => fnB) flatMap (_ => fnC)
 ```

-Of course you may use **for**-comprehensions such kind of thing, but
+Of course you may use **for**-comprehensions for such kind of things, but
 your code will grow down the page.
 Mostly you will combine both ways.

 There is also: